Abdominoplasty and Panniculectomy (Tummy Tuck Procedures)

 - You are committed to leading a healthy lifestyle, including proper nutrition and exercise.

-The best way to determine if you are a candidate for tummy tuck or panniculectomy is through a consultation with a surgeon at NYC Surgical Associates.
+The best way to determine if you are a candidate for tummy tuck or panniculectomy is through a consultation with a surgeon at City Surgical Care.
 Our team is composed of abdominal surgeons, hernia surgeons, and plastic surgeons who often will corroborate to obtain the best tailor made plan for you.

 How do I prepare for a tummy tuck (abdominoplasty) and/or panniculectomy?

-Preparing for your tummy tuck and/or panniculectomy procedure at NYC Surgical will include a discussion with your surgeon about your health, desires and lifestyle.
+Preparing for your tummy tuck and/or panniculectomy procedure at City Surgical Care will include a discussion with your surgeon about your health, desires and lifestyle.

 To ensure the best results from your tummy tuck or panniculectomy procedure, be prepared to discuss: